jslefche/sem_book/docs/07-Latent_variables.md

 ## [1] 0.804403
 ```

-From this value $r = 0.804$, we can obtain the path coefficient and the (standardized error variance):
+From this value $r = 0.804$, we can obtain the path coefficient and the (standardized) error variance:

 ```r